How to separate the digits of a number in Python

 print(get_digits(12345))--OUTPUT--[1, 2, 3, 4, 5]

-- In each step, the function uses the modulo operator (
+- On each call, it uses the modulo operator (

-%) to isolate the last digit and prepends it to an accumulator list. - It then calls itself with the remaining digits—which you get from integer division (
+% 10) to peel off the last digit. - It then calls itself again with the remaining number, which it gets using integer division (

 Advanced methods and applications